Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Introduction

 Further, we incorporate an uncertainty quantification framework to systematically detect ambiguous utterances that may benefit from human review.
 This involves assessing disagreement among models and evaluating token-level probability distributions to gauge labeling uncertainty.
 Utterances with high entropy or inconsistent probability patterns across models are flagged for expert inspection.
 In this way, annotation efforts can be allocated more efficiently while ensuring strong reliability and accuracy in classification.

-We then transform these classified interactions into network representations and analyze them using a network mediation model.
-Specifically, we employ the additive and multiplicative effects network model (AMEN) \citep{amen} to extract latent social structures and use them as mediators to investigate how classroom networks mediate the relationship between gender and mathematics performance.
-Through examination of how these latent social structures influence student outcomes, with particular attention to gender differences in mathematics performance, we illuminate the mechanisms by which network structures mediate the impact of classroom dynamics on student achievement.
-This comprehensive methodological integration can provide educational researchers with a powerful analytical tool to investigate the complex relationships between social dynamics and academic performance.
+Finally, to demonstrate the empirical utility of the constructed networks, we present two complementary illustrative applications using a real-world classroom dataset.
+First, we employ network centrality analysis to characterize interaction patterns and identify structurally prominent participants in classroom discourse.
+Second, we apply network mediation analysis using the additive and multiplicative effects network (AMEN) model \citep{amen} with a negative binomial specification to examine how classroom interaction networks mediate the relationship between gender and mathematics performance.
+These applications are intended as demonstrations of the methodology's capacity to support diverse analytical approaches---both descriptive and inferential---rather than as definitive substantive conclusions; researchers may apply any network analysis method appropriate to their own research questions.

 The remainder of this paper is structured to present our methodology and findings systematically.
-Section 2 examines our prompt engineering approach, detailing the automated utterance classification process and the creation of labeled interaction data.
-Section 3 introduces our network analysis framework, beginning with the conceptual foundations of the network mediation model, progressing through the application of the AMEN model for latent position estimation, and concluding our key analytical findings.
-Section 4 concludes by exploring the broader implications of our research and identifying promising directions for future studies that build upon this integrated methodological framework.
+Section 2 examines our prompt engineering approach, detailing the automated utterance classification process, the associated validation framework, and the creation of labeled interaction data.
+Section 3 demonstrates the analytical utility of our methodology through two illustrative applications: network centrality analysis for descriptive characterization of interaction patterns, and network mediation analysis for statistical modeling of relationships between individual attributes and outcomes.
+Section 4 concludes by exploring the broader implications of our research and identifying promising directions for future studies that extend this methodological approach.